ankushmallick1100/Snake-Game/README.md

 # Snake Game
-Making a snake game using  Pygame
+Making a snake game using  Pygame Module(Python)

 Rules:
 1. Use left, right, up and down arrow keys to move the snake around the gamewindow